kaisda/freeCodeCamp/JavaScript/J07.basic_string_array_methods_MusicPlayer/Steps.md

 - Step 20-23: modify songsHTML with adding returning interpolating elements to display song details in backticks
 - Step 24: modify songsHTML with chaining the join("") method to your map() method to concatenate all the elements of an array into a single string
 - Step 25: modify songsHTML with adding playlistSongs.innerHTML & assign value by songsHTML to update the playlist to display the songs
-- Step 26: call renderSongs using userData?.songs ( Optional chaining ) as parameter to prevent error occure
+- Step 26: call renderSongs using userData?.songs ( Optional chaining ) as argument to prevent error occure
 - Step 27: declare sortSongs as arrow function to prepare sorting songs
 - Step 28: modify sortSongs with using .sort() method to userData?.songs
 - Step 29-32: modify .sort() method with compare callback function
 - Step 33: modify .sort() method with adding return userData?.songs
-- Step 34: modify Step 26 to change parameter of renderSongs()from userData?.songs to sortSongs()
+- Step 34: modify Step 26 to change argument of renderSongs() from userData?.songs to sortSongs()
 - Step 35: declare playSong as arrow function with id as parameter to play songs
 - Step 36: modify playSong with declare song as arrow function with value as userData?.songs.find(song => song.id === id) means to find first item in userData?.songs that fits condition
 - Step 37: modify playSong with adding 2 properties & assign values for each one